Howard0127/Restaurant/README.md

 ##### A WEB APP COLLECTING POPULAR RESTAURANTS

 ## Features
+- [x] User can register a account
+- [x] User can login to the account via Facebook or by inputing email and password
+- [x] User can logout from the account
 - [x] User can view all the restaurant info. cards at the home page
 - [x] User can view all the restaurant info. sorted by order of built, rating or restaurant style.
 - [x] User can crate a new restaurant card